Sleepdealr/RP2040-designguide/README.md

 ![Pin issues](https://cdn.discordapp.com/attachments/897555262473371698/912419661180706836/unknown.png)

-GPIO pins 15 and 16 are used for USB, so you won't be able to use them for anything else..
+GPIO pins 15 and 16 are used for USB, so you won't be able to use them for anything else.

 ## PCB

+Image is a bit out of date.
+Look at the kicad files for the most recent version.

 ![PCB](/img/pcbnew.png)